bsmith89/compbio-template/TEMPLATE.md

 Anyone who forks the template or any project based on it will then have the same configuration.

--  `initialize_project.sh`
+-  `.initialized`

-    Script to convert a project template into an active project.
-    Carries out several tasks:
+    Empty file used to signal whether or not the project has been initialized.
+    The file is created on running `make init_from_project`, which adds the IPython notebook filter to the project's git configuration, or `make init_from_template` which _also_:

-    1. Removes the template as a remote repository.
+    1. Removes the template remote repository.
     2. Squashes the entire git history into a single initial commit.
-    3. Adds the IPython notebook filter to the projects git configuration.
-    4. Remove execute permissions from the script so that it won't be accidentally re-run.

 -  `profile_default/`